mdizadi/Starbucks-Capstone-Challenge/README.md

 - **Transcript Data:** Extracts and organizes events related to offers received, viewed, and completed, tracking customer interactions over time.

 ### Modeling Approach
-- **Logistic Regression**: A baseline logistic regression model was used to examine significant variables affecting the likelihood of offer completion.
+- **Logistic Regression**: A baseline logistic regression model was estimated to examine significant variables affecting the likelihood of offer completion.
 Interaction terms provided insights into complex effects, such as income's influence on reward and difficulty.
 - **Random Forest Classifier**: A Random Forest model helped predict customer responses to different offers.
 The feature importance analysis identified age, income, and spending history as key predictors.
 - **XGBoost Classifier**: XGBoost was implemented as an advanced classifier to enhance prediction accuracy.